Trump supporters believe election whistleblowers—because they agree with them

 There was the woman at Rudy Giuliani’s circus-like hearing in Michigan on Wednesday, December 2, who argued for stringent voter ID laws because “all Chinese people look alike.”

-There’s the star witness at that same hearing, Dominion Voting Systems contractor Melissa Carone, an irate rambler who came across as more heightened than a rejected SNL character and has already become the subject of parody.
+There’s the star witness at that same hearing, Dominion Voting Systems contractor Melissa Carone, an irate rambler who came across as an SNL character rejected for being too broad, and who has already become the subject of parody.

 a drunk woman is trump team’s star witness in michigan pic.twitter.com/qGxEI3hp2G